ryantd42/NY-Legislative-Git/2023/A6599A-2023/bill.md

  efforts;
   (2) recommend mental health practices and suicide  prevention  efforts to increase effectiveness across the state; and
-  (3)  determine potential reasons for the high number of LGBT youth and young adult suicides.
+  (3)  determine  potential  reasons for the high number of LGBTQ+ youth and young adult suicides.
   (d) The task force may establish such advisory committees as it  deems appropriate  on  matters  relating to the task force's functions, powers and duties.
 Such committees shall be chaired by a task force member, but